JoakimTeixeira/loyalty-as-a-service/README.md

 Also create a AWS EC2 pair key called `vockey.pem` and move it to the `terraform/Kafka` folder.

+This project uses docker to containerize the Quarkus microservices, so login into your docker account with the command:

+    docker login

+Or use the `Docker Desktop` application in your operational system

 Then run the following command to provision the AWS resources:

     source ./scripts/DeploymentAutomation-ubuntu.sh